Embraer Lobbies for Tariff Relief

 Key Takeaways:

-• Embraer is actively negotiating with U.S. and Brazilian officials to reinstate zero-tariff status for its civil aircraft trade, emphasizing its support for 13,000 current U.S. jobs and a projected 5,500 additional jobs by 2030, alongside an $8 billion trade surplus for the U.S.
+• Embraer is engaged in "advanced conversations" with U.S. and Brazilian officials to restore zero-tariff status for civil aircraft trade, highlighting its support for 13,000 U.S. jobs and an $8 billion trade surplus in favor of the U.S.

 See a mistake?
 Contact us.